spryker/spryker-docs/docs/scos/dev/analyzing-and-upgrading-your-project-with-spryker-jarvis.md

 Spryker Jarvis is meant mostly for developers working on the Spryker projects who want to get a clear view of what it takes to update their project to the latest product release version of Spryker.
 The tools can also be useful for project managers, as it answers the question “How outdated is the project?“ and helps to estimate efforts to update the project.

-This article will teach you how to install and use the Spryker Jarvis tool for analysis and upgrade of your project.
+This document shows how to install and use the Spryker Jarvis tool for analysis and upgrade of your project.

 ## Prerequisites
 Before you can install Spryker Jarvis, make sure that you have: